Hyperbolic groups with planar boundaries

 Working a little more, we may obtain the following corollary from Theorem \ref{thm:main}:

 \REFCOR{cor:planaraction} Let $G$ be a torsion-free non-elementary hyperbolic group acting by homeomorphisms on $S^2$ as a convergence action.
-Let us assume that the restriction on its limit set $\La_G (\ne S^2)$ is uniform.
+Let us assume that the restriction of its action to its limit set $\La_G (\ne S^2)$ is uniform.
 If $\confdim_{AR}G<2$, then the action of $G$ is conjugate to that of a discrete group of M\"obius transformations. \ENDCOR

-Theorem \ref{thm:main2} and Corollary \ref{cor:main} provide us with the following equivalent statements of the Kapovich-Kleiner conjecture.
+Theorem \ref{thm:main2} and Corollary \ref{cor:main} provide us with the following equivalent statements in relation to the Kapovich-Kleiner conjecture.

 \begin{corollary}Let $G$ be a carpet group with a faithful and orientation preserving action on its boundary.
 The following are equivalent: \bit \item the group $G$ is isomorphic to a convex-cocompact Kleinian group; \item the group $G$ acts cellularly and geometrically on a CAT(0) cube complex; \item the Ahlfors regular conformal dimension of $G$ is strictly less than two. \eit \end{corollary}